 Employers may need several months’ notice, so be prepared to book up well in advance.

-There are three hours of tutor support included in the core skills package and one hour of tutor support included in each of the specialist options.
+There are three hours of tutor support included in the core skills package and one hour of tutor support included in each of the elective modules.

 Distance learning tutors are all working journalists or journalism tutors teaching on our accredited courses.
 They each specialise in certain areas of journalism and can advise you on areas you’re struggling with or have questions about.
 Learners can email the tutor detailing their queries and the tutor will either email back with a response or will arrange a time and date to speak on the telephone.

 Distance learners will have access to a forum on the e-learning platform, where they can offer tips, ask questions and more.
 Learners will also receive access to the NCTJ website log in area where they can access additional resources and view exam results.

 The NCTJ hold exam sittings three times a year.
 To apply for the national exams, students must complete the online application form.
 Students will be placed at the centre closest to the address provided.